 What to bring when hiking the Pieterpad?

-Are you a day hiker and do you walk separate sections?
-Or do you walk several sections after each other and want to spend the night in a B&B?
-Or are you bringing a tent with you?
-There are a few things you should take with you when you hike the Pieterpad.
+Are you a day hiker and do you walk individual sections?
+Or do you combine several stage in one trip and want to spend the night in a B&B?
+Or are you bringing a tent with you like I did?
+There are a few things you should bring with you when you hike the Pieterpad.

 If you planning on hiking one section on the Pieterpad, you don’t need much.
 I would recommend a good day pack from 10 to 20 liters.
 I myself am a big fan of the Osprey and Deuter backpacks, these are very suitable for day hikes.